 MegaFlex benefits and benefit costs have been agreed to by the County, and the insurance carriers; approved by the Board of Supervisors; and are not expected to change during the year.
 In the unlikely event that the insurance carriers change benefit premiums during the year, the MegaFlex Administrator will adjust the deductions from your monthly paycheck automatically to pay for any mid-year increases or decreases in the cost of the benefits you have elected.
 If the MegaFlex Administrator determines that the cost of the benefit plan you elected has increased significantly, the MegaFlex Administrator may allow you to make a corresponding change in your payroll deductions or allow you to revoke your existing election and enroll in another benefit plan with similar coverage.
-If the cost of another MegaFlex plan has significantly decreased, the MegaFlex Administrator may allow you to change your existing election and enroll in the MegaFlex plan that has lower costs.
-Similarly, if the MegaFlex Administrator determines that your existing coverage under a benefit plan has been reduced significantly, the MegaFlex Administrator may allow you to revoke your existing election and enroll in another plan that offers increased coverage.
+If the cost of another MegaFlex plan has significantly decreased, the MegaFlex Administrator may allow you to change your existing election and enroll in the MegaFlex plan has lower costs.
+Similarly, if the MegaFlex Administrator may allow you to revoke your existing election and enroll in another benefit plan has been reduced significantly, the MegaFlex Administrator may allow you to revoke your existing election and enroll in another offers increased coverage.
 Finally, if during the year a new benefit plan is offered or an existing benefit plan is eliminated, the MegaFlex Administrator may allow you to enroll in the new benefit plan, or the replacement plan, depending on the circumstances.